anshukumar045/go_with_json/README.md

 readDataToJson.go :-
       Read the data structure to Jason Format yamlData.go :-
-      Read the YAML data and diplay on localhost
+      Read the YAML data and diplay on localhost.